OfficeDev/open-xml-docs/docs/how-to-delete-a-slide-from-a-presentation.md

 --------------------------------------------------------------------------------
 ## Deleting a Specific Slide

-The code for deleting a slide uses two overloads of the <span class="keyword">DeleteSlide</span> method.
-The first overloaded <span class="keyword">DeleteSlide</span> method takes two parameters: a string that represents the presentation file name and path, and an integer that represents the zero-based index position of the slide to delete.
-It opens the presentation file for read/write access, gets a <span class="keyword">PresentationDocument</span> object, and then passes that object and the index number to the next overloaded <span class="keyword">DeleteSlide</span> method, which performs the deletion.
+The code for deleting a slide uses two overloads of the **DeleteSlide** method.
+The first overloaded **DeleteSlide** method takes two parameters: a string that represents the presentation file name and path, and an integer that represents the zero-based index position of the slide to delete.
+It opens the presentation file for read/write access, gets a **PresentationDocument** object, and then passes that object and the index number to the next overloaded **DeleteSlide** method, which performs the deletion.

 ```csharp
     // Get the presentation object and pass it to the next DeleteSlide method.